Gear Advice

 I've heard Jeff Beck using a Fender Squier guitar through a £50 Fender transistor amp, and he sounded absolutely incredible.
 Don't be fooled by the latest gear releases, the best tone tool you have, is the guitar you have in your hands right now.

-■ Bottom Line: If you have a crap sound, or want to improve your tone, then work on your technique and learn music theory.
-Understand what happens when chords and scales interact.
 Work on your ear training, and learn about note choice, pickup choice, timing, phrasing etc...
 A journey I am still on to this very day.
 I've used the same gear since the 90's, and my tone has improved dramatically from my technique, not from the gear!